Table of Contents

 - Kapha-vikara (Disorders due to vitiation of Kapha dosha)

-5 to 10 drops twice a day or as directed by physician.
+5 to 10 drops twice a day or as directed by a physician.